MagRelo/notLinkedIn/README.md

 ### optional functions
 - challenge (test an id for token ownership)
-- collect (owner can burn a depositor’s tokens)
+- collect (owner can burn a depositor’s tokens, removing thier claim to the escrow balance)
 - spend (owner can move funds from the contract escrow to the owner’s personal account)